 We always take the furthest spot, eager to walk

-the flat expanse of Sloan Kettering’s parking lot.
+the flat expanse of the parking lot.

 swollen with hope,

-late June sunshine on his shoulders,
+late June sunshine on your shoulders,

-the Dogwood just in bloom
+the Dogwood just in bloom.

-Hot, he waves a limp wrist
+Hot, you wave a limp wrist

 motioning me to park nearer.